MicrosoftDocs/cpp-docs/docs/cppcx/array-and-writeonlyarray-c-cx.md

  [!code-cpp[cx_arrays#01](../cppcx/codesnippet/CPP/js-array/class1.cpp#01)]

 ## ReceiveArray pattern
  In the ReceiveArray pattern, client code declares an array and passes it to a method which allocates the memory for it and initializes it.
-The C++ input parameter type is is a pointer-to-hat: `Array<T>^*`.
+The C++ input parameter type is a pointer-to-hat: `Array<T>^*`.
 The following example shows how to declare an array object in JavaScript, and pass it to a C++ function that allocates the memory, initializes the elements, and returns it to JavaScript.
 JavaScript treats the allocated array as a return value, but the C++ function treats it as an out parameter.

  [!code-javascript[cx_arrays#102](../cppcx/codesnippet/JavaScript/array-and-writeonlyarray-c-_3.js)]